regebro/how-to-diff-xml/talk.rst

 .. note::

+    Something that has classes that we can add styles to.
+So the delete class can be for example, a red font with a strike through!
     So how can we get there?
 Xmldiff 2 includes formatters for different outputs, including one just called "XML" that will give this sort of
     output: